 Our Founder and History: Arthur Vining Davis, 1867-1962

 Any roster of the most innovative and successful contributors to American industrial growth and Florida land development during the first half of the twentieth century would necessarily include Arthur Vining Davis.
-A Massachusetts native and the son of a Congregational minister, Mr. Davis led with determination in the business world immediately after graduating at the top of his class from Amherst College in 1888.
+A Massachusetts native and the son of a Congregational minister, Mr. Davis led with determination in the business world.

 |On the 50th Anniversary of Alcoa's founding, Arthur Vining Davis reenacts pouring aluminum as the company's first employee (1938).

-Mr. Davis first joined the Pittsburgh Reduction Company as a shop helper and bookkeeper and quickly rose through the ranks.
+After graduating Phi Beta Kappa from Amherst College in 1888, Mr. Davis joined the Pittsburgh Reduction Company as a shop helper and bookkeeper and quickly rose through the ranks.
 By 1907 the company had expanded and was renamed the Aluminum Company of America (Alcoa).
 Mr. Davis became president and chief executive officer in 1910, and chairman of the board in 1928.

 Although he remained chairman of Alcoa until 1957, Mr. Davis resigned from active management in 1948.
 While leading Alcoa and serving as director of numerous major corporations, he became interested in Florida and the Bahamas.
 At the age of 82, Mr. Davis moved his residence to Coral Gables, Florida and embarked on a new career in real estate and other diverse business and philanthropic ventures.